 Bahman is around sixty now.
 He has a vegetarian restaurant in the city centre of Göttingen.
 He himself is not a vegetarian though.
 In the course of Islamic revolution he left Iran to study in Bochum, Germany.

 Since the Islamists took power in 1979, Bahman never went back to Iran.
-He is a supporter of Folks-Mojahedin – one of the opposition parties of the Islamic Republic of Iran who fight against the anti-women ideology of Khomeini- the pioneer of Islamic government in Iran and his successor.
+He is a supporter of Folks-Mojahedin – one of the opposition parties of the Islamic Republic of Iran and formerly the Shah.

 There was also a picture of a soldier in uniform in a small frame.
 We asked Bahman if the photo belonged to a friend or relative, and he answered that it was the picture of a soldier from Göttingen who had fought against Nazis and national-socialists in the forties and was killed.
 Attached to it were some stickers with slogans against racism and facism.